JamesWoolfenden/terraform-by-example/docs/lesson6.md

 - don't put all your modules in a monolith repo
 - makes versioning hard
-- private repos, are forgottenm not reused, never get seen or tested.
+- private repos, are forgotten not reused, never get seen or tested.

 ### Templates